Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/access_control.rst

 .. note::
    The *PUK* must be 8 characters long.
-   It can contain alphanumeric characters, including special characters such as punctations.
+   It can contain alphanumeric characters, including special characters such as punctuation.

 .. warning::
    The *PUK* is subject to the restriction of a retry counter.